gecko0307/wasm-webgl/README.md

 # wasm-webgl
 WebAssembly experiment with D: a cross-platform program that can be compiled both to machine code or wasm.
-It renders graphics using OpenGL 3.3 or WebGL 2, includes a simple js-side malloc and a basic `betterC` math library.
+It renders graphics using OpenGL 3.3 or WebGL 2 and includes a tiny `betterC` runtime (`wasmrt`).

 [![Screenshot](screenshot.jpg)](screenshot.jpg)